larammerce/docs/8.x/getting-started/documentation.md

 ```bahs
 *the specific word or sentence* *<sup>[1](#1)</sup>*
 ```
-2. Now use this command to build your refrence.
+2. Now use this command to build your reference.

 ```bash
 *1.<a name="1">[write whatever you want](put the link here )</a>*